 Author contributions.
 KH performed most of the analyses, produced all figures and wrote the initial draft of the manuscript.
-All authors contributed to the design of the study, the understanding and interpretation of the results and the writing of the paper.
+All authors contributed to the design of the study, the understanding and interpretation of the results, and the writing of the paper.

 Competing interests.
-The authors declare that they have no competing interests.
+The contact author has declared that neither they nor their co-authors have any competing interests.